 As you can see in the photos below, the trail goes through some very tight spaces in the canyon.
 This was on my way back through it.
 There were places that only one person at a time could go through the very tight squeezes, so patience was needed.

-(The trail is in the lower right corner of the photo below.)
+(The trail is in the lower left corner of the photo below.)